jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 matters.
 Between the water temperatures, speed of the currents, and weight of the kayaks, it isn't that hard for things to go sideways out there.

-We finally got the kayaks all geared up hit the water at **12:00 PM**, a bit later than planned.
+We finally got the kayaks all geared up and hit the water at **12:00 PM**, a bit later than planned.
 Everything was going pretty smooth as we crossed the exposed and windy San Juan Channel, until we neared Turn Point where we misjudged our approach in the strong tides, causing us to almost get swept North East,